ItzOverS/CoReScreen/README.md

    * Fully automatic testing with a simple command
    * Show the result of test after testing finished
    * A huge configuration to set messages
+ * ClientSettings
+   * Grab some player's client settings
+   * A little message configuration for
 ‌‌‌
 # Options
 - Freeze: Let you freeze players for ss